2008 Ford Edge Expert Review:Autoblog

 Despite having a relatively high waist line with shallow side windows, the Edge does not appear as stubby as photographs sometimes suggest.
 The sporty look is helped by pronounced fender flares and large wheels.
 The rear tailgate slopes quite significantly and is nicely rounded, avoiding the truck-like rear tailgates found on many SUVs.
 We found the rear design to be a cross between a Lexus RX and a BMW X3, which cannot be a bad thing.

-Thanks to having four wheels near each corner the Edge has pretty decent handling given its considerable size and weight.
-The Edge is based off the same platform as the Ford Fusion and the Mazda6, regarded as one of the best handling midsize sedans.
-So the Edge starts life with a good base.
-Naturally, the higher center of gravity prevents the Edge from being as nimble as a sports sedan but unless you need to drive fast through the twisties, you'll find it is perfectly adequate with less body roll than a regular SUV.
+The Ford Edge handles reasonably well, given its considerable size and weight.
+The Edge is based off the same platform as the Ford Fusion and the Mazda6, regarded as one of the better handling midsize sedans.
+So the Edge starts life with a good basic structure.
+Having its wheels out near the corners aids stability and handling.
+Naturally, the higher center of gravity prevents the Edge from being as nimble as a sports sedan, but unless you need to drive fast through the twisties, you'll find it is perfectly adequate with less body roll than a regular SUV.

 The four-wheel disc brakes worked well, although we did not get the chance to try them with a fully loaded vehicle.
 Ford's AdvanceTrac electronic stability control is standard on all models.
 It operates via the ABS to control wheel slippage when the driver pushes the vehicle beyond the limit in slippery conditions or in emergency avoidance situation on a dry highway.